wallarm/product-documentation/docs/4.8/admin-en/configure-kubernetes-en.md

     helm upgrade --reuse-values --set controller.wallarm.enabled=true <INGRESS_CONTROLLER_RELEASE_NAME> wallarm/wallarm-ingress -n <KUBERNETES_NAMESPACE>
     ```

 A description of the main parameters you can set up is provided below.
-Other parameters come with default values and rarely need to be changed; their descriptions are provided at this [link][link-helm-chart-details].
+Other parameters come with default values and rarely need to be changed.

 ### controller.wallarm.enabled